mjc-school/mentors-handsbook/how-tos/how_to_do_a_demo.md

 The minimum number of attendees for the demo session is one Mentee (presenter) and two mentors (own & other).

-Mentee is responsible for scheduling the demo session
+Group coordinator(or Mentor) is responsible for scheduling the demo session

 ## Demo Timings
 Recommended time slot for the demo is one hour.
 Thought in exceptional cases the demo could take more time, up to hour and a half, but not more.
 It is Mentor's responsibility to orcestrate the demo flow to fit into time frame.